BaronSamediOfficial/Linux/LinuxFundermentals.md

 ## The Shell

-Redirection in the shell is used ot manipulate  inout and outut of commands
+Redirection in the shell is used ot manipulate  input and output of commands
 - Standard input (0) : \<
     + sort \< /etc/services
 - Standard output (1) : \>
-    + ls \> ~/myfile        # creates a newe file
+    + ls \> ~/myfile        # creates a new file
     + whoami \>\> ~/myfile  # appends to the existing file
 - Standard Error (2): 2\>
-    + grep -R root /proc 2>/dev/null         # this sends the erros to the null device ( nowhere)
+    + grep -R root /proc 2>/dev/null         # this sends the errors to the null device ( nowhere)
-    + grep -R root /etc &> ~/myfile         # this sends erros and all
+    + grep -R root /etc &> ~/myfile         # this sends errors and all

 ## Piping
-A pipe ```|``` is used to send the output of one command to be used as unput for the next command.
+A pipe ```|``` is used to send the output of one command to be used as input for the next command.
 - ps aux " grep http

 The tee command combines redirection and piping; It allows you to write output to somewhere, and at the same time, use it as input for another command.
 - ps aux | tee \<FILE_NAME\> | grep ssh

 ## bash-completion
-installing the ```bash-completion``` packge is really useful.
-Pressing Tab-Tab mid way troough most commands with it installed with present you with all the possible options.
+installing the ```bash-completion``` package is really useful.
+Pressing Tab-Tab mid way through most commands with it installed with present you with all the possible options.
 Check it out

 ## Variables in Linux
 A variable is a label to which a dynamic value can be assigned.
-In Linux they are convenient for scriptin becasue you can define the variable once and then use it in a flexible way in different environments.
+In Linux they are convenient for scriptin because you can define the variable once and then use it in a flexible way in different environments.
 - System variables contain default settings used by linux
 - Environment variables can be set for application use
     + Use ```varname=value``` to define.